The distinguishable-particle lattice model of glasses in three dimensions: Introduction

 After a rapid cooling from the liquid state, many materials can form glasses, with a drastic increase of viscosity while maintaining their structural disorder~\cite{donthbook, debenedetti2001, berthier2011review}.
 In order to unveil the nature of the glassy state and the glass transition, it is important to understand the hallmarks and the origin of the slow dynamics in glasses.
 Experimental and molecular dynamics (MD) simulations are valuable to examine the microscopic dynamics of particles in a glass~\cite{kob1995, kob1999}.
 However, it appears challenging to obtain a thorough picture from microscopic data, mostly due to the complexity and the lack of structural order in glassy systems.
 Various theoretical models to obtain valuable insights and guidance for further experimental explorations are under intensive studies.

 Thermodynamic theories for describing the slow glassy dynamics are typically coarse-grained, capturing the trapping of the systems in local minima of the energy landscape, where the energy barriers hinder the relaxation of particles at low temperatures~\cite{berthier2011review}.
-Alternatively, dynamic facilitation theories based on the kinetically constrained models incorporate particle rearrangements, which naturally explain many properties of glassy dynamics, such as dynamical heterogeneity~\cite{garrahan2011review}.
-A possible origin of the kinetic constraints has been realized by the distinguishable-particle lattice model (DPLM), which is a finite-dimensional microscopic lattice gas model exhibiting emergent facilitation behaviors~\cite{zhang2017}.
-The DPLM is less coarse-grained in comparison to the kinetically constrained models and can reproduce many thermodynamic and kinetic phenomena observed in realistic glassy materials, such as the kinetic fragility and the Kovacs' paradox~\cite{lulli2020, lee2020}.
-As an interacting lattice gas model, it also allows close examinations of the effects of void-induced motions, which has been directly observed in colloidal systems and numerical simulations of hard disks~\cite{yip2020}.
+Dynamic facilitation theories based on the kinetically constrained models incorporate particle rearrangements, which naturally explain many properties of glassy dynamics, such as dynamical heterogeneity~\cite{garrahan2011review}.
+Recent advances in MD simulations coupled with the swap Monte Carlo method can reach experimental glass transition temperatures; the results point to the important role of dynamic facilitation, which are more prominent at low temperatures~\cite{scalliet2022}.